sccbioinformatics/SCC_CSENS_docs/docs/index.md

 ## Some general ground rules

 1) **Work cleanly**.
 We have limited disk space so it should be used wisely.
-Only put raw data into `/raw`, and make sure it's compressed.
+Only put raw data into `/backup`, and make sure it is compressed.

+2) Do not put published data into `/backup`.
+When you publish your own data, move the raw data out of `/backup` to free space.

-2) **Delete any intermediate files you do not need**.
+3) **Delete any intermediate files you do not need**.
 SAM files are a good example of this when BAMs have also been made.

-3) **If you need help, your first point of contact is either Shamit or Stefan**.
+4) **If you need help, your first point of contact is either Shamit or Stefan**.
 We will escalate issues to LUNARC if need be.
 This is to prevent them being swamped.

-4) If you have/do anything (software for example) that might be useful to other people, make it known on the Slack workgroup.
+5) If you have/do anything (software for example) that might be useful to other people, make it known on the Slack workgroup.
 We can place your software somewhere centrally for all to use.

 ## Getting access to COSMOS-SENS